Baiyue: Nanyue

 In 196 BC, Emperor Gaozu of Han dispatched Lu Jia to recognize Zhao Tuo as king of Nanyue.
 Lu gave Zhao a seal legitimizing him as king of Nanyue in return for his nominal submission to the Han.
 Zhao received him in the manner of the local people with his hair in a chignon while squatting.
-Lu accused him of going native and forgetting his true ancestry.
+Lu accused him of ‘going native’ and forgetting his true ancestry.
 Zhao excused himself by saying he had forgotten the northern customs after living in the south for so long.

 In 185 BC, Empress Lü's officials outlawed trade of iron and horses with Nanyue.
 Zhao Tuo retaliated by proclaiming himself Emperor Wu of Nanyue and attacking the neighboring kingdom of Changsha, taking a few border towns.
 In 181 BC, Zhou Zao was dispatched by Empress Lü to attack Nanyue, but the heat and dampness caused many of his officers and men to fall ill, and he failed to make it across the mountains into enemy territory.
-Zhao began to menace the neighboring kingdoms of Minyue, Xiou (Western Ou), and Luoluo.
-After securing their submission he began passing out edicts in a similar manner to the Han emperor.
+Meanwhile, Zhao warred against the neighboring kingdoms of Minyue, Xiou (Western Ou), and Luoluo.
+After securing their submission, he began passing out edicts in a similar manner to the Han emperor.

 In 180 BC, Emperor Wen of Han made efforts to appease Zhao.
 Learning that Zhao's parents were buried in Zhending, he set aside a town close by just to take care of their graves.
 Zhao's cousins were appointed to high offices at the Han court.
 He also withdrew the army stationed in Changsha on the Han-Nanyue border.
-In response, Zhao rescinded his claims to emperorship while communicating with the Han, however he continued using the title of emperor within his kingdom.
+In response, Zhao rescinded his claims to imperium while communicating with the Han, however he continued using the title of emperor within his kingdom.
 Tribute bearing envoys from Nanyue were sent to the Han and thus the iron trade was resumed.

 In 179 BC, Zhao Tuo defeated the kingdom of Âu Lạc and annexed it.